schnatterer/termux-scripts/README.md

 ## Default excludes

-By default a number of caching folders are excluded to speed up backup and restore.
+By default a number of folders (caching, temp, trackers, etc.) are excluded to speed up backup and restore.
 See [rclone-data-filter.txt](scripts/backup/rclone-data-filter.txt) for details.

-### TODO
-* Backup/restore multiple (but not all) packages
-* logfile off
-* Log errors in color